mlouward/TransatelTestTool-ADB_ID/README.md

 * *testsToPerform.csv*:

 This file stores all the current tests that will be run upon pressing "Launch tests".
-It is generated when pressing "Launch tests", based on the tests written in the interface.

 Interface
 ----